csmoore/MyMiscellanea/CSharp/Testing2525D/Readme.md

 This is just a prototype project so I could learn 2525D and test/validate the data provided in the standard.
 It includes a test app to draw the symbols.

+*This repo/solution is not actively maintained and has been retired*

+**An updated repo is now at https://github.com/csmoore/military-symbols-dotnet**

 ![Image of Military Features Data](Screenshot.jpg)

 ## Features